kbengine/kbengine.github.com/docs/documentations/entitydef.md

 * You may also need to define some properties and methods

-	1. In the `demo/res/scripts/`, base and cell or client add xxx.py
+	1. In the `demo/res/scripts/` directory has three subdirectories (base, cell, client), you can add Account.py needed.

 	2. Not every entity needs to create three parts(client, base, cell), press need to select.